Documenting the American South Logo

 Duration: 01:34:08 Annotated Excerpts: Listen to and read all 5 excerpts.

 Women's Rights Activist Describes Her Involvement in the Democratic Party and the North Carolina Women's Political Caucus During the 1960s and 1970s: Martha McKay was actively involved in student politics at the University of North Carolina before her graduation with a degree in economics in 1941.
-During those years, she formed a friendship with Terry Sanford—future North Carolina state senator, United States senator, and governor, and president of Duke University—and later worked for his gubernatorial campaign.
-Here, McKay describes her active involvement in Sanford's gubernatorial campaign, the Democratic Party, and the women's rights movement during the 1960s and 1970s.
-She discusses her role as a founding member of the North Carolina Women's Political Caucus, the need for effective leadership and organization for women's rights, and the progress women had made in politics.
+Here, McKay describes her active involvement in Terry Sanford's gubernatorial campaign, the Democratic Party, and the women's rights movement during the 1960s and 1970s.
+She discusses her role as a founding member of the North Carolina Women's Political Caucus, the need for effective leadership and organization for women's rights, and the progress women have made in politics.

-Interviewee: Martha McKay Interviewer: Kathryn Nasstrom, Kathryn Nasstrom
+Interviewee: Martha C. McKay Interviewer: Kathryn Nasstrom, Kathryn Nasstrom

 Duration: 01:54:07 Annotated Excerpts: Listen to and read all 8 excerpts.